 - Enhance your audience’s user experience by adding AR to printed literature such as business card, banners, brochures, and leaflets.

 Designing and implementing AR apps in your SEO marketing strategy means more than just having fun.
-You should primarily start with a clear idea of how your users are going to benefit from such technology as AR.
+Of course, you can find a lot of helping tools and app out there.
+For instance, you can check out leaflets or brochure templates online.
+Yet, you should primarily start with a clear idea of how your users are going to benefit from such technology as AR.
 Your business should also check an open team mindset on their to-do and must-have list.
 If you want to succeed with AR, you need impeccable collaboration between computer scientists, designers, developers, and marketers.
 A strategy for integrating this new technology into the CDJ is not an easy task, you know …

 Pokemon Go proved the world that not only VR is focused on gaming, but that also AR can do the job.
 And that not only VR can be fun and engaging, but AR too.